 Article 34

-Convening a diplomatic conference
+Convening a review conference

 1. After the entry into force of this Agreement, any Contracting Party may, by notification to the Secretary General of the United Nations, request that a conference be convened for the purpose of reviewing the Agreement.
 The Secretary General shall notify all Contracting Parties of this request and a review conference shall be convened if, within a period of four months following the date of notification by the Secretary General, not less than one-fourth of the Contracting Parties notify him of their concurrence with the request.